 Consultation on the Neighbourhood Plan finished on the 20th December.

-The comments will now be assessed and any amendments made to the plan will be made before the plan is submitted to WLDC prior to the final public consultation.
+The Consultation comments have been assessed and amendments made to the plan having regard to the consultation responses received the plan will be submitted to WLDC during March 2017 prior to external examination and the final public consultation.

 If you have any questions you can email us using the email address firstname.lastname@example.org